JuliaLang/julia/doc/src/manual/variables.md

 it from `+ ᵃx` where `ᵃx` is the variable name.

 A particular class of variable names is one that contains only underscores.
-These identifiers can only be assigned values, which are immediately discarded, and cannot therefore be used to assign values to other variables or use the last value assigned to them in any way.
+These identifiers can only be assigned values, which are immediately discarded, and cannot therefore be used to assign values to other variables (i.e., they cannot be used as [`rvalues`](https://en.wikipedia.org/wiki/Value_(computer_science)#Assignment:_l-values_and_r-values)) or use the last value assigned to them in any way.

 ```julia-repl